 GEOVISUALIZATION + INFORMATION VISUALIZATION

-We create interactive visualizations and tools for geospatial data exploration and analysis with HCI principles in mind.
+We create interactive visualizations and tools for exploratory spatial data analysis (ESDA) with HCI principles in mind.

-Friday, 11/20, 3:30-5 “Spatial Social Network Analysis: A Story of the American Mafia in the 1960’s” The Ohio State University Dept. of Geography Colloquium Series https://geography.osu.edu/dept/colloquium.
-Hanzhou Chen will be presenting.
+November 11, 2020, 3:30-5 ET.
+We will give a presentation entitled: “Spatial Social Network Analysis: A Story of the American Mafia in the 1960’s” The Ohio State University Dept. of Geography Colloquium Series https://geography.osu.edu/dept/colloquium.

 September 24, 2020: Tableau is running a webinar on Special Cartography as part of its Data+Women program.
 Go to this website to register for the event.